thenexthub/package-manager/Documentation/ModuleAliasing.md

 ### Example 1

-`App` imports a module called `Utils` from a package `swift-draw`.
-It wants to add another package dependency `swift-game` and imports a module `Utils` vended from the package.
+`App` imports a module called `Utils` from a package `codira-draw`.
+It wants to add another package dependency `codira-game` and imports a module `Utils` vended from the package.

 ```
  App
-   |— Module Utils (from package ‘swift-draw’)
+   |— Module Utils (from package ‘codira-draw’)
-   |— Module Utils (from package ‘swift-game’)
+   |— Module Utils (from package ‘codira-game’)
 ```

-Package manifest `swift-game`
+Package manifest `codira-game`
 ```
 {
-    name: "swift-game",
+    name: "codira-game",
     products: [
         .library(name: "Utils", targets: ["Utils"]),
     ],